-Over the past decade, the Integrated Assessment Modeling Consortium (IAMC) developed a standardised tabular timeseries format to exchange scenario data.
+Over the past decade, the Integrated Assessment Modeling Consortium (IAMC) developed a standardised tabular timeseries format to exchange scenario data related to energy systems modelling, land-use change, demand sectors, and economic indicators in the context of the Sustainable Development Goals.
 Previous high-level use cases include reports by the Intergovernmental Panel on Climate Change (IPCC) and model comparison exercises within the Energy Modeling Forum (EMF) hosted by Stanford University.

 The table below shows a typical example of integrated-assessment scenario data

 following the IAMC format from the Horizon 2020 CD-LINKS project.

 pyam package was initially developed for analysis and visualization

 of any scenario data provided in this format.

 Refer to https://data.ece.iiasa.ac.at/ for a selected list of previous projects using the IAMC data format.